pankaryp/Delete-all-messages-discord/README.md

 # Delete-all-messages-discord

-> Delete all messages in Discord channels or DM
+> Delete all messages in Discord channels or DMs

 In order to delete messages in bulk, you need the discord authedication token.
 That's why this script only works with the **web version** of Discord.